Electronic health record: Comparison with paper-based records

-While there is still considerable debate around the superiority of electronic health records over paper records, the research literature paints a more realistic picture of the benefits and downsides.
+While there is ongoing debate regarding the advantages of electronic health records compared with paper records, the research literature presents a more nuanced view of their benefits and limitations.

+Increasing discontent and burnout among healthcare professionals is well documented as of 2023, with several studies finding that a leading cause of job frustration and increasing stress for most doctors and nurses is the increasing burden of increasingly complex record-keeping, paperwork, and administrative workloads..
+Proponents of EHR note that these systems can substantially reduce such burdens, for example cutting time spent on insurance eligibility tasks by more than 80%.

-The increased transparency, portability, and accessibility acquired by the adoption of electronic medical records may increase the ease with which they can be accessed by healthcare professionals, but also can increase the amount of stolen information by unauthorized persons or unscrupulous users versus paper medical records, as acknowledged by the increased security requirements for electronic medical records included in the Health Insurance Portability and Accountability Act (HIPAA) and by large-scale breaches in confidential records reported by EMR users.
-Concerns about security contribute to the resistance shown to their adoption.
+But along with increased convenience, transparency, portability, and accessibility, there is also an increased risk that sensitive information may be accessed by unauthorized persons or unscrupulous users (versus paper medical records).
+This is acknowledged by the increased security requirements for electronic medical records included in the Health Insurance Portability and Accountability Act (HIPAA) and by large-scale breaches in confidential records reported by EMR users.

-Handwritten paper medical records may be poorly legible, which can contribute to medical errors.
+Meanwhile, handwritten paper medical records may be poorly legible, which can contribute to medical errors.
 Pre-printed forms, standardization of abbreviations, and standards for penmanship were encouraged to improve the reliability of paper medical records.
 An example of possible medical errors is the administration of medication.
 Medication is an intervention that can turn a person's status from stable to unstable very quickly.
 With paper documentation it is very easy to not properly document the administration of medication, the time given, or errors such as giving the "wrong drug, dose, form, or not checking for allergies," and could affect the patient negatively.
 It has been reported that these errors have been reduced by "55-83%" because records are now online and require specific steps to avoid these errors.

 Electronic records may help with the standardization of forms, terminology, and data input.
 Digitization of forms facilitates the collection of data for epidemiology and clinical studies.
 However, standardization may create challenges for local practice.
 Overall, those with EMRs that have automated notes and records, order entry, and clinical decision support had fewer complications, lower mortality rates, and lower costs.

 EMRs can be continuously updated (within certain legal limitations: see below).
 If the ability to exchange records between different EMR systems were perfected ("interoperability"), it would facilitate the coordination of health care delivery in non-affiliated health care facilities.
 In addition, data from an electronic system can be used anonymously for statistical reporting in matters such as quality improvement, resource management, and public health communicable disease surveillance.
 However, it is difficult to remove data from its context.